 It is not therefore too much of a stretch of the imagination to conceive of a tunnel connecting the three buildings.

 The Fore Street tunnels

 There is a fourth side to the equation – Shire Hall.
-As stated this was built in 1627 following a charter from Charles 1 and subsequently rebuilt in 1767 and restored in 1989.
 There are no reports of underground passages.